venushong667/traffic-weather-ui/README.md

 **TailwindCSS** is a library that take CSS into variable form, which provide a standardize styling across the project on the size naming ex. *sm, base, lg, xl* and provide simple screen breakpoint and dark mode integration.

 **Shadcn/ui** is a new component library that built on top of radix-ui and lucide.
 Compare to other component framework such as Mui, Shadcn-ui provide a very well accessibility and customization friendly that clone every components into your project `/components/ui` with their CLI.
-The component no longer access to `index.d.ts` only and open for any changes to provide the optimized UIUX to current project. (*Datetime picker and Data List components that used in this project is customized from other demo.*)
+The component no longer access to `index.d.ts` only and open for any changes to provide the optimized UIUX to current project. (*Datetime picker and Data List components that used in this project are customized components.*)